queryluke/masseffect-5e/static/data/spells/lance.md

   description: Increase the damage die type to d12.
 ---
 Release a lance of energy at a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes force damage equal to 3d8 + your biotic modifier.
+On a hit, the target takes force damage equal to 3d8 + your spellcasting ability modifier.

 __At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d8 for each slot level above the 1st.